justanotherdot/justanotherdot/site/posts/pushing_the_boulder.md

 6, 2019</a></blockquote> <script async
 src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+I have an analogy for motivation and progress on projects.
 Imagine you have a giant boulder in front of you.
 You know that in order to get what you want you'll need to push it.
 You recognise that the inertia you'll need to overcome at first is substantial, but, unfortunately, you think that pushing the boulder will _always_ take the same amount of effort.
 The first step is always difficult to get started on some project or hobby.
 If you can get the boulder moving, keeping it in motion takes many small pushes.
 In other words, if you can make the process of _doing_ and, especially, _tinkering_ as fast as you can, you'll keep the boulder rolling, even if there is no destination.

-The idea behind pushing the boulder is the same as [fast systems incurring usage](https://jsomers.net/blog/speed-matters) at its heart. **Action begets action**.
-Do you want to write more?
-Write.
-Do you want to read more?
-Read.
-The quirk to this is that when people try this they may eventually _do_ their respective action so infrequently that they wind up facing the back of a still boulder.
+The idea behind pushing a boulder is the same as [fast systems incurring usage](https://jsomers.net/blog/speed-matters). **Action begets action**; Care about improving your ability to do X?
+Dive into X. The quirk to this is that when people try this they may eventually _do_ their respective action so infrequently that they wind up facing the back of a still boulder.
+The goal isn't to do a lot of work, it's to remove impediments that will slow down your access to pushing the boulder.

 Take acquiring knowledge.
 One way to acquire knowledge is to read.
 When you try to acquire knowledge there is always a pool of unknown-unknowns whose size is,